 Susan has led Senior Management Teams strategy sessions to set a three-year company vision with clear key performance indicators.
-Susan's niche is partnering with New People Leaders, C-Suite Executives, C-Suite Successor Candidates, and Women in Executive positions.
+Susan's niche is partnering with New People Leaders, and Women in Executive positions.
 She brings deep experience to launching a coaching program in an organization, as well as coaching with the goal of accelerating high potential development to prepare top performers for their next role.

 Susan has held Executive Human Resources roles at JD Irving Limited.
-She successfully founded and sold a human resources consulting business in St. John’s, Newfoundland & Labrador (Higher Talent) and is currently building another based in Halifax, Nova Scotia.
+She successfully founded and sold a human resources consulting business in St. John’s, Newfoundland & Labrador (Higher Talent) and is currently building a coaching firm, PowerUp Leadership, based in Halifax, Nova Scotia, Canada.
 Susan understands the challenges of entrepreneurship firsthand and knows how agile entrepreneurs need to be to thrive.
-Susan is currently the President as a board member of the Atlantic Chapter of the International Coach Federation, the Nova Scotia Labour Board, and Nova Scotia Easter Seals.
-Susan enjoys spending time with her sons (William & James), running and traveling.
+Susan volunteers with Entrepreneur Atlantic Chapter Accelerator Board, CPHR Nova Scotia, and also serves as Past President on the board of the Atlantic Chapter of the International Coach Federation, and the Nova Scotia Labour Board.
+Susan enjoys spending time with her sons (William & James), spin class, running and traveling.

 New People Leader

 A star employee was promoted to an Operations Manager role responsible to lead a team of five for the first time in his career.
 Coaching was deployed to set him up for success in his position and brainstorm approaches for tackling different challenges that came up with leading his team.
 The client successfully engaged in conversations about performance feedback and career development and was able to gain the support and buy-in of both his Executive Director and his direct reports to be successful in the role.